cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.sharding-enabled
 [sharding_enabled: <boolean> | default = false]

+# The sharding strategy to use.
+Supported values are: default, shuffle-sharding.
+# CLI flag: -compactor.sharding-strategy
+[sharding_strategy: <string> | default = "default"]

 sharding_ring:
   kvstore:
     # Backend storage to use for the ring.
 Supported values are: consul, etcd,